ashifolfi/Godot-RmlUi/README.md

 ### Prerequisites
 - CMake 3.25+
-- vcpkg
 - Godot 4.2+
 - git

 ### Windows

-#### Visual Studio
+#### Visual Studio / CLion
-- Clone the project and its submodules
+- Clone the project
-- Open the directory as a CMake project within Visual Studio
+- Open the directory as a CMake project
-- Build `godrml.dll`
+- Build `gdrml.dll`

-That is all.

-#### CLion
-TODO
+It should now build the addon into the test project.
+Copy addon files to your project/open the test project.

 ### macOS
 TODO